 If you are interested in studying this course, take a look at our video to find out more from the course tutor.

-For more information about how to apply, funding and how online study works, please visit the UH Online webpages.
+Find more information about how to apply, funding and how online study works.

 What will I study?